Yuvin15/Yuvin15/README.md

 # Hi there 👋
-My name is Yuvin Padayachee, I am a final year BCAD(Bachelor of Computer and Information Sciences in Application Development) student at Varsity College.
+My name is Yuvin Padayachee, I am a recent graduate in BCAD(Bachelor of Computer and Information Sciences in Application Development) that studied at Varsity College.
+(Finished my Degree in 2023)

 # My languages/Frameworks/Databases